yespbs/Attire/_pages/docs.md

 **Example 2**

-Implement the same theme and layout structure for all your controller method's:
+Implement the same theme and layout structure for all your controller methods:

 {% highlight PHP startinline %}
 class Welcome extends CI_Controller